- Brand name

 The usual dose for adults weighing 60 kg or more is 2 tablets three times daily with meals.

 For adults weighing less than 60 kg, the recommended dose is 2 tablets in the morning, 1 tablet at midday and 1 tablet at night.
-These doses are also to be taken at meal times.
+These doses are also to be taken with meals.

 Swallow the tablets whole with a glass of water.